Persistent data structure: Examples of persistent data structures

+Purely functional data structure are automatically persistent.

 Perhaps the simplest persistent data structure is the singly linked list or cons-based list, a simple list of objects formed by each carrying a reference to the next in the list.
 This is persistent because the tail of the list can be taken, meaning the last k items for some k, and new nodes can be added in front of it.
-The tail will not be duplicated, instead becoming shared between both the old list and the new list.
+The tail will not be duplicated, instead becoming shared between the old list and the new list.
 So long as the contents of the tail are immutable, this sharing will be invisible to the program.

 Many common reference-based data structures, such as red–black trees, stacks, and treaps, can easily be adapted to create a persistent version.
 Some others need slightly more effort, for example: queues, dequeues, and extensions including min-deques (which have an additional O(1) operation min returning the minimal element) and random access deques (which have an additional operation of random access with sub-linear, most often logarithmic, complexity).

-There also exist persistent data structures which use destructive operations, making them impossible to implement efficiently in purely functional languages (like Haskell outside specialized monads like state or IO), but possible in languages like C or Java.
-These types of data structures can often be avoided with a different design.
-One primary advantage to using purely persistent data structures is that they often behave better in multi-threaded environments.
+Persistent data strctures which are based on immutable ("pure functional") structures should be constrasted with structures that used destructive updates (mutation) and are made persistent using the fat node or path copying techniques, described above.